-DUI / OVI FAQ
+FAQ: DUI / OVI Frequently Asked Questions

 Should I agree to the search of my vehicle?

-No. If you consent to the search of your vehicle, the officer can conduct a full search without a warrant.
-Anything the officer finds (including what he/she finds in the trunk) can later be used as evidence against you in court.
+No. If you consent to the search of your vehicle, the police can conduct a full search without a warrant.
+Anything the police find can and will be used against you in court.
 Do not give the police consent to search your vehicle, even if they insist or pressure you.
 Simply say "I do not consent to the search of my vehicle."

 If I am arrested for DUI / OVI, can the officer search me and my vehicle before taking me to the police station?

 Yes.
 After placing you under arrest, the officer can legally search you and your vehicle.

 Can I exercise my right to remain silent after I have already made a statement?

 Yes.
 If you do choose to make a statement, you can always stop talking at any time.
 Tell the officer: "I exercise my right to remain silent."